 Blog: While many fandoms have an online place where they discuss the work in question, Rule of Rose Mysteries takes it to a completely different level, deconstructing the game, analyzing the characters, and piecing together the story.

 Banned in China: The UK release was postponed indefinitely after the newspapers picked up on a moral panic story about it in the Italian press of all places, alleging that sexual contact between minors takes place in the game.
+Hysteria was not helped by the fact that the trailer doing the rounds at the time featured the obviously school-age Diana suggestively raising the hem-line of her dress, whilst smiling coquettishly.
 While those allegations are dubious at best, Schoolgirl Lesbians of the (chaste) Romantic Two-Girl Friendship sort are a major theme, though it was likely ultimately banned because of the adult characters doing harm to minors.
 (See below.)

 Boss Rush: The "Funeral" chapter pits Jennifer against every animal-themed mini-boss Jennifer has encountered throughout the game and forces confrontation by blocking the progress until she defeats not one but TWO of each.